-Authentication method for the DID Controller (public key that can be verified on the signature input signing TxID1).
+Authentication method for the DID Controller (public key that can be verified on the signature input signing Tx1).

-3.4.2 Verify
+3.4.2 Resolve

-The verifier uses the DID (TxID) to find the transaction in the ledger and identify the linked transactions containing the DID Document.
-The verifier will request DID status via a DID resolver: Once the DID Document TX has been identified the verifier does a status check on the output of the Tx via the DID Resolver.
+The resolver uses the DID (TxID) to find the transaction in the ledger and identify the linked transactions containing the DID Document.
+Once the DID Document Tx has been identified the resolver does a status check on the output of the Tx via the DID Resolver.
 Who will find the TxID given and track UTXO status until the last UTXO update is found.
-The DID Resolver will provide the status of the latest transaction output.
-The verifier will receive:

-From the user: The credential type, claims contained in the credential, signature of the issuer and DID of the subject

-From the DID Resolver: Status of the DID, signature check and DID Document status.

 The DID Resolver can be independently built and operated, implemented according to this specification, or provided by a third party that supports the UTXO-DID method.
-This method permits the verifiers to use a different resolver, ensuring they are not required to rely on or trust our specific implementation.
+This method permits the use of different resolvers, ensuring the users are not required to rely on or trust our specific implementation.

 3.4.3 Update